klust/SupercomputersForStarters/docs/C04_Storage/C04_S02_Problems.md

 ??? info "UAntwerp-specific"
     The supercomputer storage of the CalcUA facility of the University of Antwerp used the IBM Spectrum Scale file system (then still known as GPFS) for its disk volumes.
-The scratch storage had a block size of 128 kiB.
+    The scratch storage on the system in use at UAntwerpen between 2015 and 2020 had a block size of 128 kiB.
 One user managed to store 36 bytes worth of data while consuming over 640 kiB on the file system as each of the 5 numbers were written to a separate file, effectively using 128 kiB per number (the block size of that file system) and 512 bytes to store the directory information for each file.